OpenDataology/website/content/en/docs/external-add-ons/serving/tfserving_new.md

 - The resource `VirtualService` and `DestinationRule` are for routing.
-  With the example above, the model is accessible at `HOSTNAME/tfserving/models/mnist` (HOSTNAME is your Kubeflow deployment hostname).
+  With the example above, the model is accessible at `HOSTNAME/tfserving/models/mnist` (HOSTNAME is your OpenDataology deployment hostname).
 To change the path, edit the `http.match.uri` of VirtualService.

 ### Pointing to the model